johnkustin/EE133.github.io/Lab_2/lab2writeup.md

 This lab is meant to introduce the emerging engineer to a *modern*, low-cost, and widely used clock generator -- the <a href="https://cdn-shop.adafruit.com/datasheets/Si5351.pdf"> Si5351 </a> -- and the mechanisms which enable it, e.g. a fractional-N PLL.
 This part has a low price point, reasonable performance, and successful history (it is used in the NanoVNA V2 that was used in Lab1!).
 The experience gained through this lab can be carried forward in a young engineer's career as they embark on projects that will most certainly include clock generation.[^1]

-This lab uses <a href ="https://circuitpython.org"> Circuit Python</a>, which enables low-stress communication with embedded microcontrollers through a Python API.
+This lab uses <a href ="https://circuitpython.org"> CircuitPython</a>, which enables low-stress communication with embedded microcontrollers through a Python API.

 [^1]: This background is pulled from Steve Clark's <a href="https://canvas.stanford.edu/courses/148940/discussion_topics/722850"> Canvas Announcement </a>.